Talisman Gallery

 Drinking water

-If you're in the area at dawn or dusk, keep your eyes peeled for kangaroos that gather in surrounding fields.
+The large woolshed doors are a gateway to sensational views over Hartley Valley, and the Kew-Y-Ahn granite tor.
+If you're in the area at dawn or dusk, look out for kangaroos that gather in surrounding fields.
 The area outside the gallery is home to diverse birdlife including king parrots, galahs, magpies, sulphur crested cockatoos and superb fairy wrens.
+You might even spot a large family of Cunninghams skinks, often seen sunbathing in the sunny patches of the workshop.

-Extend your visit with a calming meander through Rowsons River walk.
-Or, check out the nearby Hartley Visitor Centre to explore the historic village on a self-guided tour.
+Although open all year, autumn and winter are great seasons to experience misty mornings and the fresh, crisp air of the Blue Mountains area.
+Extend your visit with a calming meander along Rowsons River walk.
+Or check out the nearby Hartley Visitor Centre to explore the historic village on a self-guided tour.

 For directions, safety and practical information, see visitor info